Views from the Eiffel Tower

 9. Musée d'Orsay

-The museum is located in a former train station that opened in time for the Paris Universal Exhibition in 1900, and just 783 metres from the Louvre, both of which are ranked as two of the best museums in Paris in the world.
+The Museum is located in a former train station that opened in time for the Universal Exhibition of Paris in 1900, and only 783 metres from the Louvre Museum, both ranked as two of the best museums in Paris in the world.

 10. Seine River

-The Seine River, despite being a flow of water, makes a lot of sense to see it from a considerable height, as you can see where it flows and how big it is .
-And what better vantage point for that than from the Eiffel Tower?
+The Seine River, despite being a flow of water, it makes a lot of sense to see it from a considerable height, as you can see where it flows and what dimensions it has .
+And what better observatory for this than from the Eiffel Tower itself?
 The best thing is that from the top of the tower, and thanks to its dimensions, you can enjoy it at any time of the day.
-If you're at the Eiffel Tower at night you can follow the route of theSeine river cruises, and if you climb the tower during the day, you can see even more clearly how incredibly long it is and how it snakes through Paris.
+If you're at the Eiffel Tower at night you can follow the route of theSeine river cruises, and if you climb the tower during the day, you can see even more clearly how incredibly long it is and how it meanders through Paris.

 Viewpoints of the Eiffel Tower